-Her words reinforced Greg’s research, which found significant support for a smoke-free policy at Muhlenberg—even from folks who currently light up on campus.
+Her words reinforced Kantor’s research, which found significant support for a smoke-free policy at Muhlenberg—even from folks who currently light up on campus.

 Conducting the Research

-This initiative began Greg’s sophomore year, when he chose smoke-free college campuses as the subject of his final project in Cronin’s Issues in Public Health course.
+This initiative began Kantor’s sophomore year, when he chose smoke-free college campuses as the subject of his final project in Cronin’s Issues in Public Health course.